 | Other | Performs related duties as required or assigned. | Evaluation | Performance of this job will be evaluated annually by the Building Principal and/or the Director of Special Programs in accordance with Board of Education policy. | Terms of Employment | Ten (10) months per year in accordance with the terms and conditions set by the Board of Education. | | As per contract |

-Library Media Specialist K-12 | Lib 3-14-2025 | Position | School Library Media Specialist K-12 | Posting Date | March 14, 2025 | Starting Date | August 2025 | Application Due Date | March 31, 2025 | Qualifications | - New York State provisional or permanent certificate in the field of School Library Media Specialist (Grades K through 12).
+Special Education Teacher 7-12 | 7-28-2025 Special Education 7-12 | | Position | Special Education Grades 7-12 | Posting Date | July 28, 2025 | | Starting Date | August 27, 2025 | Application Due Date | August 5, 2025 | | Qualifications | - New York State provisional or permanent certificate in the field of Special Education.

 - Possesses and displays the experience, ability, personality, energy, and maturity to meet the everyday demands of students, curriculum, department, school and system.

-| Reports to | Building Principal | Responsibilities | - An individual who is optimistic, who sees events positively and anticipates the best possible outcome.
+| | Reports to | Building Principal | | Responsibilities | To provide students with disabilities, a program that will enable them to reach their fullest physical, social-emotional, psychological, behavioral, and intellectual potential. | | - An individual who is optimistic, who sees events positively and anticipates the best possible outcome.

 - Able to encourage and sustain others’ efforts as they work toward goals.